lukaslangrock/ShutdownTimerClassic/README.md

 /SetTime <time>          Sets the time for the countdown.
 Either type in the seconds, use HH:mm:ss or HH:mm.

 /SetAction <action>      Sets the power action which will be executed after the countdown reached zero.
                          Type in the exact name as seen in the UI (eg: Shutdown, Restart or Sleep.
-Do not use shutdown Reboot or SLEEP)
+Do not use other variations like shutdown, Reboot, SLEEP, ...).

 /SetMode <mode>          Sets the control mode.
 Modes available:
-                         Prefill:       Prefills settings but let user manually change them too.
+                         Prefill:       Prefills settings but lets the user manually change them too.
 Timer won't start automatically.
-                         Lock:          Overrides settings so the user can not change them.
+                         Lock:          Overrides settings so the user cannot change them.
 Timer won't start automatically.
                          Launch:        Overrides settings and starts the timer.
                          ForcedLaunch:  Overrides settings and starts the timer.
 Disables all UI controls and exit dialogs.